phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 ### Loop in ACE2-binding ridge

-A marked difference was found on one of the loops in the ACE2-binding ridge.
-This is the region that we visualized in the tutorial.
-SARS-CoV contains a three residue motif, proline-proline-alanine, at residues 468 to 471.
-In contrast, SARS-CoV-2 contains a four residue motif, glycine-valine-glutamate-glycine, at the corresponding residues 482 to 485.
-The two bulky residues and two flexible glycines causes a conformational change in SARS-CoV-2 RBM.
-Below is a visual comparison of this region between SARS-CoV-2 and SARS-CoV.
+The first location is found within the RBM region of interest from the previous lesson and is found on a loop in the ACE2-binding ridge.

+The structural differences are challenging to visualize with a 2-D image, but if you followed the preceding tutorial, then we encourage you to view the 3-D representation of the protein using VMD.
+Instructions on how to rotate a molecule and zoom in and out within VMD were given in our [tutorial on finding local protein differences](tutorial_multiseq).

-**STOP:** See if you can spot the major difference between the figures below before reading what actually happens. *Hint: Look at the yellow residue!*?
+**STOP:** See if you can identify the major structural difference between the proteins in the figure below.
+Hint: look at the yellow residue.
 {: .notice--primary}

 ![image-center](../assets/images/Ridge.png){: .align-center}
-These are the 3D visualization of the loop in the ACE2-binding ridge that is conformationally different between SARS-CoV-2 (top figures) and SARS-CoV(bottom).
-The RBD is shown in purple while ACE2 is shown in green.
-The differences in structure cause certain amino acid residues (highlighted in various colors) to behave differently between the two interactions.
-In SARS-CoV-2, the differences allow RBD residue Ala475 (red) to form a hydrogen bond with ACE2 residue Ser19 (cyan).
-The ACE2 residues Met82, Leu79, and Tyr83 (silver) create a hydrophobic pocket.
-For SARS-CoV-2, the RBD residue Phe486 (yellow) inserts itself into the pocket, favorably interacting with ACE2.
-These interactions do not happen with SARS-CoV, and its corresponding RBD residue Leu472 (yellow), is not inserted into the pocket.
+A visualization of the loop in the ACE2-binding ridge that is conformationally different between SARS-CoV-2 (top) and SARS-CoV (bottom).
+The coronavirus RBD is shown in purple, and ACE2 is shown in green.
+The differences in structure cause certain amino acid residues (highlighted in various colors) to behave differently between the two interactions, which are discussed in the main text.
 {: style="font-size: medium;"}

-The most noticeable difference is between SARS-CoV-2 Phe486 and SARS-CoV Leu472.
-In SARS-CoV-2, Phe486 (yellow) is points towards the hydrophobic pocket (silver).
-Due to phenylalanine's hydrophobic properties, this is a favorable interaction that may improve SARS-CoV-2 affinity with ACE2.
-In contrast, Leu472 (Yellow) in SARS-CoV does not appear to approach the hydrophobic pocket.
-Here is a list of what the structural changes in SARS-CoV-2 result in:
+The most noticeable difference between SARS-CoV-2 and SARS-CoV relates to a "hydrophobic pocket", or three hydrophobic ACE2 residues at positions 82, 79, and 83 (methionine, leucine, and tyrosine).
+This pocket, which is colored silver in the above figure, is hidden away from the outside of the protein to keep these amino acids separate from water.
+In SARS-CoV-2, the RBD phenylalanine residue at position 486 (yellow) inserts itself into the pocket, favorably interacting with ACE2.
+These interactions do not happen with SARS-CoV, and its corresponding RBD residue, a leucine at position 472 (yellow), is not inserted into the pocket.

+In what follows, we use a three-letter identifier for an amino acid followed by a number to indicate the identity of that amino acid followed by its position within the protein sequence.
+For example, the phenylalanine at position 486 of the SARS-CoV-2 spike protein would be called Phe486.

+Although the interaction with the hydrophobic pocket is the most critical difference between SARS-CoV-2 and SARS-CoV, there are two other key differences that we would highlight.

-* A main-chain hydrogen bond between Asn487 and Ala475 that creates a more compact ridge conformation, pushing the loop containing Ala475 to be closer to ACE2.
-This allows for the N-terminal residue Ser19 of ACE2 to form a hydrogen bond with the main chain of Ala475.
+* In SARS-CoV-2, a main-chain hydrogen bond forms between Asn487 and Ala475 (shown in red in the above figure), which creates a more compact ridge conformation, pushing the loop containing Ala475 closer to ACE2.
+This repositioning allows for the N-terminal residue Ser19 of ACE2 (shown in cyan in the above figure) to form a hydrogen bond with the main chain of Ala475.

 * Gln24 of the N-terminal helix of ACE2 forms a new contact with the RBM.
-* Compared to the corresponding Leu472 of SARS-CoV, Phe486 of SARS-CoV-2 points in a different direction and is inserted into a hydrophobic pocket of Met82, Leu79, and Tyr83 in ACE2.

 ### Hotspot 31

 Hotspot 31 is the second site of marked conformational differences between SARS-CoV-2 and SARS-CoV.

-**STOP:** Again, see if you can spot the differences, it should be more obvious this time around.
+**STOP:** Again, see if you can spot the differences between SARS-CoV-2 and SARS-CoV.
 {: .notice--primary}

 ![image-center](../assets/images/Hotspot31.png){: .align-center}